rnestler/rnestler.github.io/content/articles/2022/2022-12-19_rust_kernel_module.md

 Rust is available!
 ```

-Since my toolchain seems to be too new I installed the older versions with
+Since my toolchain seems to be too new, I installed the older versions with
 ```bash
 rustup override set $(scripts/min-tool-version.sh rustc) rustup component add rust-src